Programs and Services

 Soil Group Worksheets

 If your town assessor recommends a soil group worksheet, contact our office.
 Once completed, the worksheet will be used in preparation of your agricultural assessment.
-Check with your local assessor to find out the deadline for the application (usually in the spring).
+Check with your local assessor to find out the deadline for the application (usually March 1st).

 *unless there is a change in your parcel